beccaLeeBae/Bored/README.md

 Bored is a web app that helps you find something to do when you have nothing to do.

 ## MVP
-- Users can sign up and log in
+- Users can create an account
-- Users can search for movies currently playing in theaters near them or TV shows/sporting events
+- Users can search for TV shows movies currently playing in theaters near them
+- Bored will recommend a user to stay at home if the current temperature at their location is below freezing
-- Users can choose to go to Seamless.com to order food to go with their show of choice (_"make an evening of it"_)
+- Users can choose to go to Seamless.com to order food to go with their TV show of choice or restaurants near their location
-- Users can save and delete "bored" history
+- Users can see how many times they chose to stay in or go out

 ## User Stories
 - My plans fell through for the weekend and now I have nothing to do.
 I'm going to be sitting at home and need something to watch.